 Years later, BaBa’s father was in America and sent for him.
 My father was working in the family restaurant and before he knew it, he was sworn in as a U.S. citizen and drafted into the army.
 It seemed that Chinese were considered “cook” material because my father had many Chinese friends with him in the kitchen.

 Once his tour of duty was completed, my father re-enlisted as aircraft support crew with the 1st American Volunteer Group, AKA the Flying Tigers.
+He served in the then U.S. 14th Air Service Group, 407th Supply and Service Unit.
 He needed a way to get back to China.
 The Japanese were advancing and people were fleeing.
 My mother had left the countryside for Hong Kong with their young daughter, the sister I never knew.
-When my sister became seriously ill, there were no medical personnel available.
+My sister became seriously ill.
+All of the medical services groups had left Hong Kong.
 She, sadly, did not survive.